zowe/docs-site/docs/user-guide/ze-install.md

 [![codecov](https://codecov.io/gh/zowe/vscode-extension-for-zowe/branch/master/graph/badge.svg)](https://codecov.io/gh/zowe/vscode-extension-for-zowe)
 [![slack](https://img.shields.io/badge/chat-on%20Slack-blue)](https://slack.openmainframeproject.org/)

 The Zowe Explorer extension for Visual Studio Code (VSCode) modernizes the way developers and system administrators interact with z/OS mainframes, and lets you interact with data sets, USS files and jobs.
 Install the extension directly to [VSCode](https://code.visualstudio.com/) to enable the extension within the GUI.
-Working with data sets and USS files from VSC can be more convenient than using 3270 emulators, and complements your Zowe CLI experience.
+Working with data sets and USS files from VSCode can be more convenient than using 3270 emulators, and complements your Zowe CLI experience.
 The extension provides the following benefits:

 * Enables you to create, modify, rename, copy, and upload data sets directly to a z/OS mainframe.
 * Enables you to create, modify, rename, and upload USS files directly to a z/OS mainframe.
-* Provides a more streamlined way to access data sets, uss files and jobs.
+* Provides a more streamlined way to access data sets, USS files and jobs.
 * Lets you create, edit, and delete Zowe CLI `zosmf` compatible profiles.
 * Lets you use the Secure Credential Store plug-in to store your credentials securely in the settings.